HDF5

 Parameters

-• fileName: a string indicating the HDF5 file name.
+• fileName: A STRING scalar indicating the HDF5 file name.

 Details

-List all the table information in a table, i.e., HDF5 dataset information, including table name, size, and type.
+List all the table information in an HDF5 file, i.e., HDF5 dataset information, including table name, dimension, and type.

 Example